 Dirty Boys (Bowie): from The Next Day.

 Dirty Song (Brecht/Muldowney): from the Baal EP (RCA BOW 11).
 In the "Baal" TV play itself, this song is performed live in a pub.
-In 2007, Baal was released through iTunes, see Digital downloads.
+The full Baal EP is available as a digital download, and as part of the Re:Call 3, as part of the box set A New Career In A New Town.

 Do Anything You Say (Bowie): released on 7" as David Bowie and The Buzz in 1966 (Pye 7N 17079).
 See the Early Works section for plenty of reissues.
 I Dig Everything: The 1966 Pye Singles contains an alternate mix that lacks the piano.